whereisciao/weather-app/README.md

 # Getting Started

-1. An Open Weather Map API Key is required to request weather data.
+1. Gather API keys.
+An Open Weather Map API Key is required to request weather data.
 A key should be provided by your contact, or you could register your own by visiting https://openweathermap.org/.
+A `GOOGLE_MAPS_API` is required for autocomplete.
+A key should be provided by your contact, or you could register your own by following [Google's Get API Key](https://developers.google.com/maps/documentation/places/web-service/get-api-key) instructions.

 2. Copy `.env.example` and rename the file to `.env`.
-Set `OPEN_WEATHER_MAP_API` to key in step 1.
+Set `OPEN_WEATHER_MAP_API` and `GOOGLE_MAPS_API` from step 1.

 3. Run `bundle install` to install dependencies.